You can easily learn how to make healthy peanut butter without additives and preservatives! This is a very simple recipe

 You can use salted or unsalted peanuts.
 If you have a question about their skin, you need to use unskinned peanuts.
 As we don’t use any extra oil, we don’t want peanuts’ skins to absorb the peanut oil.

 After I toast my peanuts, I place them into my food processor.
 I start to process at medium speed for 15 seconds and then process at high speed.
 At the end of 1 minute, I have nicely grounded peanuts.
 It may differ from machine to machine so if it takes more than 1 minute that’s ok.

 I scrape down the sides and blend for 1 minute again.
 It starts to come together.

 Then I scrape down the sides, I process for 1 minute.
 It gives off all the oil-almost done.
 I add 1 teaspoon of honey.
 1 teaspoon is enough as I just want a little sweetness, not too much.
 Next, I add a little salt to taste.

 After I scrape down the sides, I process for an extra 1 minute and it is done!
-If you want to add extra salt or honey, you can add them now and process for extra 15 seconds.
+If you want to add extra salt or honey, you can add them now and process for an extra 15 seconds.

 I transfer my healthy peanut butter into a glass jar and keep in the refrigerator.